 Our Cooking Matters Coordinators, along with specialized volunteers, provides hands-on training to low-income individuals at no cost!
 Classes are available for:

-- Adults (special addendums are available for parents of preschoolers and those with Diabetes)
+- Adults (special addendums are available for those with Diabetes)

 - Families with children ages 6 to 12

 - Childcare Professionals

 - Cooking Matters for Parents

 Cooking Matters helps solve the dual problem of food insecurity and obesity.